yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

     "./flipfix.png"
     >}}

-`Xenoblade Chronicles 2` experienced crashes in Vulkan Mesa drivers related to lacking null buffers in its transform feedback bindings.
+`Xenoblade Chronicles 2` experienced crashes with the Vulkan Mesa drivers due to them lacking null buffers in its transform feedback bindings.
 Rodrigo had to
 [emulate the lack of this function](https://github.com/yuzu-emu/yuzu/pull/6580) in order to solve the crashing.

 AMD Radeon Linux users may have noticed that `The Legend of Zelda: Skyward Sword` would run at very slow framerates in stable versions of the OpenGL Mesa drivers.